garritfra/garrit.xyz/content/posts/2022-11-03-reselling-managed-kubernetes.md

 Reselling Kubernetes is tricky.
 I'm currently sketching out ideas for an alternative way to sell Kubernetes hosting at an ultra cheap price.
-The project is still in its infancyb but if you're interested, you're more than welcome to share your thoughts in our [Matrix Room](https://matrix.to/#/!cTXkqtlnbHScIxnlqO:matrix.org?via=matrix.org&via=envs.net)!
+The project is still in its infancy but if you're interested, you're more than welcome to share your thoughts in our [Matrix Room](https://matrix.to/#/!cTXkqtlnbHScIxnlqO:matrix.org?via=matrix.org&via=envs.net)!